-- Account maintenance fees: Some plans charge these fees if the account has a balance below a certain threshold, of if the investor lives out of state.
+- Account maintenance fees: Some plans charge these fees if the account has a balance below a certain threshold, or if the investor lives out of state.
 However, plenty of plans don’t charge this fee.

 - Enrollment or application fees: Many plans don’t charge these, though some do.

-- Management fees: Some plans charge varying flat or percentage based fees for actively managed accounts or based on investments in certain index funds.
+- Management fees: Some plans charge varying flat or percentage-based fees for actively managed accounts or based on investments in certain index funds.

-- Annual account fees: Some plans charge a flat fee, others charge based on account balance.
+- Annual account fees: Some plans charge a flat fee, others charge based on the account balance.
 Certain states offer fee waivers or lower fees for residents, or no account fee at all.

-- Fund-based fees: Depending on the portfolio in which the 529 plan invests (Vanguard or Advantage, for example) there may be a percentage based fee.
+- Fund-based fees: Depending on the portfolio in which the 529 plan invests (Vanguard or Advantage, for example) there may be a percentage-based fee.

 Fees may be higher or lower when certain provisions are met, such as investing in-state, turning on auto-contributions, maintaining a high balance account, or opting for electronic document delivery.

-While some 529 plans offer easy to use, modern websites, others are lacking in functionality or require extensive paperwork to perform tasks.
+While some 529 plans offer easy-to-use, modern websites, others are lacking in functionality or require extensive paperwork to perform tasks.